platformsh/platformsh-docs/docs/src/get-started/monitor-and-troubleshoot/log.md

 ## View logs

 Another way to keep track of your project and troubleshoot any issues is to view its logs.
-There are different types of logs you can view, such as error logs and any logs your app creates.
+Different types of logs are available, such as error logs and any logs your app creates.

 See the access log, a list of all attempts to access your website, run the following command: